vonovak/react-navigation-props-mapper/README.md

 class AdditionalPropsInjecter extends React.Component {
   // In this component you may do eg. a network fetch to get data needed by the screen component.
-  // Once you have the data ready, you may also call `setParams`. render() {
+  // Once you have the data ready, you may also need to call `setParams`. render() {
     const { WrappedComponent, userStore, userId } = this.props;